25/2/19 - updated with Asma's charity details

 When searching for a London backdrop they told her: "We want to show London through your eyes, the places that are significant to you.
 We don't need to do the London Eye or Buckingham Palace.
 You are the London we want to show."

-Volume 6 of Chef's Table will air on Netflix in Spring 2019.
-Meanwhile, you can pre-order Asma's upcoming book here.
+Volume 6 of Chef's Table will air on Netflix from 22 February 2019.
+You can watch it online here.

 More about Darjeeling Express